 Alberta PNP Requirements: Eligibility, Language, and Work Experience

 There is no single "Alberta PNP requirements" list that applies to every applicant.
 The AAIP has multiple streams, and each one has its own thresholds.
-But several core requirements appear across all worker-focused pathways: a valid immigration status, sufficient work experience, a language score, and a qualifying job offer.
-Getting any one of these wrong means your application — and your $1,500 fee — is gone.
+Several requirements recur across worker-focused pathways, but permit, experience, language, and job-offer rules are stream-specific.
+Getting any one of these wrong can put your application — and your $1,500 fee — at risk.

 Here is what each requirement actually means in practice.